scrapinghub/spidermon/docs/item-validation.rst

 ----------------------

 You can build a monitor that checks the validation problems and raises errors if there are too many.
-You can base it on ``spidermon.contrib.monitors.mixins.ValidationMonitorMixin`` which provides methods that can be useful for this.
+You can base it on :class:`~spidermon.contrib.monitors.mixins.validation.ValidationMonitorMixin` which provides methods that can be useful for this.

+.. autoclass:: spidermon.contrib.monitors.mixins.validation.ValidationMonitorMixin

 There are 2 groups of methods, for checking all validation errors and specifically for checking ``missing_required_field`` errors.
 All of these methods rely on the job stats, reading ``spidermon/validation/fields/errors/*`` entries.